-- 2.2.1 Regulatory Framework Risk (RFR) shall be assessed using Table 1, noting the following: - RFR refers to the rules of the jurisdiction in which the project is located that pertain to well licensing, well classification (including a classification for high-pressure or acid gas injection wells), casing and cementing requirements, downhole abandonment requirements, and accessibility/reliability of records of pre-existing wells in the area of review.
-The rules may include legislation, regulations, standards, directives, and the practices of the relevant regulator, including enforcement and guidance documents. - Priority refers to an explicit regulatory or legislative system that manages conflicts between competing resources in a way that protects the storage integrity and permanent storage of CO2 in a CCS project relative to competing geological resources now and in the future. - 3) Transfer of liability refers to the transfer of liability for the CCS storage site(s) from the operator of the facility to the regulating jurisdiction after: - a) Injection has ceased, - b) The site(s) has/have been closed as per the closure plan, and c) The regulator is satisfied that the CO2 has been demonstrated, with a high degree of confidence, to behave in a stable and predictable manner.
+- 2.2.1 Regulatory framework risk (RFR) shall be assessed using Table 1, noting the following: - 1) RFR refers to the rules of the jurisdiction(s) in which the project is located.
+Examples include rules for well licensing, well classification, casing and cementing requirements, downhole abandonment requirements, and accessibility/reliability of records of pre-existing wells in the area of review.
+The rules may include legislation, regulations, standards, directives, and the practices of the relevant regulator, including enforcement and guidance documents. - 2) Priority refers to an explicit regulatory or legislative system that manages conflicts between competing pore space resource use in a way that protects the storage integrity and permanent storage of CO2 in a CCS project now and in the future.
+Examples of competing pore space resource use include oil and gas production activities, other waste disposal activities, gas storage, geothermal energy, and mineral brine production activities. - 3) Transfer of liability refers to the transfer of liability for the CCS storage site(s) from the operator of the facility to the regulating jurisdiction after the site(s) have been closed to the regulator's satisfaction.

-The transfer of liability includes liability for any required remedial operations (remedial liability) as well as liability to reconcile any loss of carbon credits resulting from the leakage of injected CO2 to the atmosphere (climate liability).
-Where the transfer of liability to the jurisdiction is not possible, liability will remain with the project proponent.
+4) The transfer of liability includes liability for any required remedial operations (remedial liability) but not liability to reconcile any loss of carbon credits resulting from the leakage of injected CO2 to the atmosphere (climate liability).
+Where the transfer of liability to the jurisdiction is not specified by law or regulation, liability remains with the project proponent.